Michigan Money Transmitter License Overview

 The Michigan Department of Insurance and Financial Services issues a Money Transmitter License for all entities providing money transmission services.
 “Money transmission services” is defined as the selling or issuing of payment instruments or stored value devices or the receiving of money or monetary value for transmission.

-Activities Authorized by the Michigan Money Transmitter License
+Activities Authorized under the Michigan License

 The Michigan license authorizes the following activities: